How to Prep for Sod Installation

 Project step-by-step (8)

-Use a nonselective vegetation killer (Roundup and Killzall are two brands) to kill all the vegetation on the area you intend to sod.
+Use a nonselective vegetation killer (Killzall is one brand) to kill all the vegetation on the area you intend to sod.
 Do this at least two weeks before tearing up the old sod.
 (This may take two treatments.)
 Be very careful and protect yourself from exposure.
 These products will kill all plants, so stay well away from any garden beds or shrubs.

 Rent a power sod cutter to shave off the old sod.
 If you’re just doing a small area, you can rent a “kicker” manual cutter, but beware: These things take a lot of strength and energy to operate.
 The best way to get rid of the old sod is to rent a trash bin and pay to get rid of it.